statamic/wordpress-to-statamic-exporter/readme.md

-# Wordpress to Statamic Exporter
+# Export to Statamic Wordpress Plugin